 - Students majoring in Chemistry or Biochemistry may contact Dr. Alexander Angerhofer for information on research opportunities in the Chemistry Department.

 Special opportunities for undergraduate research are available, including funds, accolades, conferences, and scholarly journals that might publish your findings.
-Students may not receive funds from the University Scholars Program and the Science for Life program at the same time (read this page for more information about the differences between programs).
+Students may not receive funds from the University Scholars Program and the Science for Life program at the same time.

 - The University Scholars Program